What Is Syphilis?

 - Vision impairment (blurry vision or even Blindness).

-Otosyphilis occurs when bacteria invade the auditory or cochleovestibular system with T. pallidum and is typically referred to as sensorineural hearing loss or tinnitus.
+Otosyphilis occurs when bacteria invade the auditory or cochleovestibular system with T. pallidum, and its typical name is sensorineural hearing loss or tinnitus.

 Signs and symptoms of otosyphilis may include: